renovatebot/renovate/docs/development/issue-labeling.md

 Add a label `auto:needs-code-formatting` to discussions with logs/code that needs to be formatted.

-Add a label `auto:needs-details` to discussions which are lacking sufficient details to move forward.
+Add a label `auto:needs-details` to discussions which need more details to move forward.

-Add a label `auto:no-coverage-ignore` if PR authors have unnecessarily avoided unit tests by istanbul ignoring code.
+Add a label `auto:no-coverage-ignore` if PR authors avoid needed unit tests by istanbul ignoring code with the `// istanbul ignore` comment.

 Add a label `auto:no-done-comments` if PR authors add comments like "Done" to review comments instead of requesting a new review through GitHub's UI.